-Ideas for successful nap routines to get your baby to sleep well.
+Sample sleep routines.
+Sleep routines to do before nap.
+These are great ideas for successful nap routines to get your baby to sleep well.

 We all know that sleep routines are helpful and even crucial at bedtime.
 A lot of people are left wondering what to do at nap time, however.
 Should there be a routine?
 If so, does it need to be the same as the bedtime routine?
 If not, what changes can be made?
 How long should the sleep routine be?

 How to Set Up a Nap Sleep Routine

 First, yes you do want a nap routine.
 Sleep routines help signal to your baby that it is time for sleep.
 It is a simple way to communicate that it is now time for nap.

 Your bedtime routine is likely a little more involved than you want your nap time routine to be.
 Many people do a bath as their bedtime routine, and no one wants to do 5 baths a day in order to duplicate that in a routine.
 Another thing you might cut back is how long you read to your baby before nap, if at all.
 You might read for less time than you do at bedtime or not do a nap time story at all.

 Further, I like nap routines to be relatively short.
 I don’t want to spend 30 minutes getting my baby ready for a nap.
 This was even more true when I had a toddler and a baby at home.
 I needed both the toddler and the baby to be able to be put down for a nap quickly so that I could attend to the other one if needed.